div-ops123/To-do-List-Application/README.md

-# To-do-List-Application
+# Flask To-Do List App.

-complete Python Flask web application project for a simple to-do list application, with basic CRUD functionality
+A simple Flask web application for managing a to-do list.